dev-sec/ansible-collection-hardening/README.md

 For all our tests we use `test-kitchen`.
 If you are not familiar with `test-kitchen` please have a look at [their guide](http://kitchen.ci/docs/getting-started).

-We create multiplke hosts - one linux host where Ansible runs on and the Windows hosts.
+We create multiple hosts - one linux host where Ansible runs on and the Windows hosts.

 Next install test-kitchen: